marcominerva/MinimalHelpers/README.md

 ```

 > **Note**
-You only need to use the **MinimalHelpers.Routing.Analyzers** packages.
+You only need to use the **MinimalHelpers.Routing.Analyzers** package.
 With this Source Generator, the `IEndpointRouteHandlerBuilder` interface is auto-generated.

 Call the `MapEndpoints()` extension method on the **WebApplication** object inside *Program.cs* before the `Run()` method invocation: